 You can only create a new rule based on profile properties that contains a unique identifier.
 This requires that in Profile Property management the checkbox in expert settings for [Unique identifier] is checked.

-When merging, profile property values are matched case-insensitive.
-So if profile A has value test@TEST.com and profile B firstname.lastname@example.org these profiles will be eligible for a merge.
+When merging, the matching of profile property values is case-insensitive.
+So if profile A has the value test@TEST.com and profile B has firstname.lastname@example.org these profiles are eligible to be merged.

 The BlueConic Settings > Merging Section

 In this section, you create the rules and/or sub-rules that determine when profile merging occurs.
 The rules are based on matches found between the values of a profile property (or properties) in two visitor profiles.
 If more than one rule is created, they have an "OR" relationship with each other.
 In the case of more than one rule, the visitor profiles will be merged if either of the rules have a match.
 For example, if you add two rules, Rule 1 and Rule 2, then the profile merging will take place when Rule 1 has a match or Rule 2 has a match.

 To create a rule click [Add rule, based on property] and select a profile property from the drop-down list.

 The drop-down list contains only profile properties that are configured to be a "Unique Identifier", so if you are missing a certain profile property it is probably not marked as a "Unique Identifier."

 When you add more than one rule, they are separated from each other in a bulleted list.
 For example:

 In the example above, profiles will be merged if the value of either the "Email Address" property or the "CRM ID" property in two visitor profiles match each other.

 Merging is not retro-active.
 In other words, when you save the changed merge rules the changes will only be applied from that point in time forward.